cottascience/cottascience.github.io/index.md

 ## About

 Hi!
-I'm a PhD student in Computer Science @ Purdue University, where I'm advised by the amazing Prof. [Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
+I'm a PhD student in Computer Science @ Purdue University, where I'm advised by Prof. [Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
 Previously, I was a B.Sc. student (also in CS) @ UFMG, Brazil.

 My interests lie broadly in Geometric Deep Learning and Theoretical Computer Science.
 More specifically, I'm interested in

   1. Invariant models of graphs, sets and posets.
   2. Causal Inference.
-  3. Stochastic optimization (MCMC methods).
+  3. MCMC methods.
-  4. Combinatorics.
+  4. Combinatorics (optimization and graph theory).

 *Applications:* recommender systems, bioinformatics, computer networks and sports analytics.